pbougie/mac-dev-env/source/ruby-mongodb.html.md

 ### Install

-Install the MongoDB Driver for Ruby using [RubyGems](http://rubygems.org/).
+Install the MongoDB driver for Ruby using [RubyGems](http://rubygems.org/).

 	gem install mongo